rii-mango/Papaya/README.md

 Load `tests/debug.html` in your [favorite](http://www.jetbrains.com/webstorm/) JavaScript debugger.

+###Running
+See [here](https://github.com/rii-mango/Papaya/tree/master/release) for the latest release or see below for how to build Papaya yourself.

 ###Building
-Use the lastest build in the [release folder](https://github.com/rii-mango/Papaya/tree/master/release) or run `papaya-builder.sh` to create the build files.
+Run `papaya-builder.sh` to create the build files.
 A typical usage might be `papaya-builder.sh -sample -atlas`

 ```shell
 usage: papaya-builder [options]